7 Best Shoes For Skipping Rope in 2024

 It can be tedious, which is exactly the reason why we came up with this list.

-We’ve meticulously tested and selected the best shoes for skipping rope from across brands and categories to make your selection process a breeze.
+We’ve meticulously tested and selected the best shoes for rope jumping from different brands and categories to make your selection process easy.

 How we test training shoes

-All the shoes on this list go through a series of tests before earning their spot.
+All the shoes on this list go through a series of tests, both in the gym and in our lab, before earning their spot.
 We also purchase them with our own money to avoid brand loyalty and bias.

-Each training shoe for skipping rope gets at least 7 hours of test jumps before we give our feedback.
-Additionally, we do other activities while in the shoes such as training and working out.
-And to give you a data-driven, objective review, we test each shoe in our independent shoe testing facility.
-Here we conduct the following:
+Each training shoe for skipping rope gets at least 7 gym hours before we give our feedback.
+We combine skipping rope with other workouts.
+To give you a data-driven, objective review, we also test each shoe in our independent shoe lab.
+Our lab process looks like this:

-- We compare the collected data to the average values to allow us to analyse each result better.
+• We compare the collected data to the average values which allows us to interpret each result better.

 Best overall shoes for rope jumping